rformassspectrometry/RforMassSpectrometry.org/content/pkgs.md

 <h2>Chromatograms</h2>

 <p>The Chromatograms package provides base classes and processing
-methods for chromatographics data.
+methods for chromatographic data.
 It is designed with efficiency, both in terms of memory footprint and processing time in mind, and can manage data in different types of formats. <a href="https://github.com/rformassspectrometry/Chromatograms">Learn